Cosas1008/LeetCode/README.md

 ### 88. Merge Sorted Array
 Given two sorted integer arrays nums1 and nums2, merge *nums2* into *nums1* as one sorted array.
 hint: [Min-Heap](http://yuweiichen.com/merge-two-array/ "MergeSortedArray")

-### 301 Remove Invalid Parentheses

-Remove the minimum number of invalid parentheses in order to make the input string valid.
-Return all possible results.

-### 416. Partition Equal Subset

-This technique using for loop from target to 0 is geneous

 ### 451. Sort Characters By Frequency
 Given a string, sort it in decreasing order based on the frequency of characters.